gohugoio/hugo/content/en/content-management/organization/index.md

 ### Single pages in sections

-Single content files in each of your sections will be rendered as [single page templates][singles].
+Single content files in each of your sections will be rendered by a [single template].
 Here is an example of a single `post` within `posts`:

 ```txt
                    path ("posts/my-first-hugo-post.md")